agentrickard/domain/domain_source/README.txt

 Otherwise, domain assignments will be done automatically, based on the currently active domain.

+Users may select any assigned domain as the source for the content.
+They may also choose to use the 'Use current domain' option. if that option is selected, the links to the content will not be rewritten unless the current domain denies access to the content.

 NOTE: Inactive domains may not be selected as a source domain.

+When viewing content in debug mode, the module will show you the source domain for the content and the means used to determine that domain.
+Posible options are:

+  -- Domain sitename
+  Indicates the content is expressly assigned to a source domain.
+  -- Domain sitename 'determined automatically' Indicates that no source domain is set, and the module is using default behavior to determine the proper source domain.
+  -- Domain sitename 'using current domain'
+  Indicates the content link should not be rewritten, unless necessary, and to view it on the current domain.

 ----
 3.3 Integration with Domain Content